Table of Contents

 For e-commerce businesses, this is particularly powerful.
 An extension can inject price comparisons directly into a competitor's page, automate bulk operations in marketplace dashboards, or add one-click invoicing to order management panels.

 The ROI is often immediate: teams report saving 2-4 hours per day on repetitive browser-based tasks after deploying a custom extension.
 That is time that goes straight back into growing the business.
+For a deeper look at budgets and timelines, see our guide on the real cost of building a browser extension.

 2. The stack: Vite + CRXJS + React + TypeScript